-PAYMENT POLICY: A $600 deposit is required to confirm your reservation.
-Deposits are taken at the time of booking your reservation and serve as your first payment.
+PAYMENT POLICY: A $600 deposit is required to confirm your reservation, along with a $50 non-refundable processing charge.
+This initial payment of $650 is taken at the time of booking your reservation.
 Final payment for your remaining balance is due no later than 60 days prior to your arrival.
+(Full payment is required at the time of booking your reservation if your arrival date is within 60 days.)
 Reservations not paid in full by 60 days prior to arrival are subject to cancellation.
 Deposits and payments can be tendered with cash, U.S. check, Mastercard, Visa or Discover card.
 Payments may be made online through the secure Ocean’s Reach Guest Portal near the bottom of each web page or by calling our Guest Services office at 800-336-6722.

-CANCELLATIONS AND REFUNDS: If your reservation is cancelled at least 60 days or more before your arrival date, all monies paid to Ocean’s Reach for the rental will be fully refunded.
-If your reservation is cancelled within 60 days of your arrival date, our cancellation policy allows for a refund only if the reserved condo can subsequently be re-booked; monies refunded will be equivalent to the re-rental fee for the unit, including potential discounts.
+CANCELLATIONS AND REFUNDS: If your reservation is cancelled at least 60 days or more before your arrival date, all monies paid to Ocean’s Reach for the rental will be fully refunded, with the exception of the $50 non-refundable processing charge plus tax.
+If your reservation is cancelled within 60 days of your arrival date, our cancellation policy allows for a refund only if the reserved condo can subsequently be re-booked; monies refunded will be equivalent to the re-rental rate for the unit, including potential discounts.
+The processing charge cannot be waived and is not refundable at any time.
 Refunds are issued by Ocean’s Reach via check or credit card within three (3) days of the reservation cancellation or re-booking of the unit.

 Regarding severe weather conditions, please note that Ocean’s Reach will refund monies only in the event of a mandatory island evacuation.
 Should the City of Sanibel issue a mandatory evacuation, Ocean’s Reach will refund rentals paid proportionally.

-Ocean’s Reach is not responsible for trip cancellation or disruption due to weather, natural disasters, beach conditions or other occurrences beyond the control of the Association.
+Ocean’s Reach is not responsible for trip cancellation or disruption due to severe weather, natural disasters, environmental conditions such as red tide, or any other occurrences beyond the control of the Association, including impacts from COVID-19.
 No rate adjustments will be made.

 We want to do everything possible to make your trip enjoyable and worry free.
-Because the unforeseen and unexpected can occur, however, we strongly recommend that you safeguard your vacation investment by purchasing travel insurance through CSA’s Guest Protect Plan.
-Travel insurance, available for 7.65% of your total reservation cost, covers an assortment of unforeseen circumstances that may cause a cancellation or early departure.
-CSA travel insurance can be purchased at any time up until your final payment by calling Guest Services at 800-336-6722.
-CSA offers a 10-day “Free Look” in which you can cancel your policy and receive a full refund within ten days of purchase (after that point in time, travel insurance is non-refundable).
+Because the unforeseen and unexpected can occur, however, we strongly recommend that you safeguard your vacation investment by purchasing travel insurance through CSA Generali’s Guest Protect Plan.
+CSA Generali travel insurance, available for 7.65% of your rental fee plus tax, covers an assortment of unforeseen circumstances that may cause a cancellation or early departure.
+CSA Generali travel insurance can be purchased at any time up until your final payment by calling Guest Services at 800-336-6722.
+CSA Generali offers a 10-day “Free Look” in which you can cancel your policy and receive a full refund within ten days of purchase (after that point in time, travel insurance is non-refundable).
 If you elect to decline this coverage, you do so fully understanding our cancellation policy.
-For more information, please click here.

-Management retains the right to 1) relocate a guest if their reserved unit is deemed unsuitable for any reason; 2) access a guest unit at any time in case of emergencies or other situations as deemed necessary; and 3) require any guest to leave the premises immediately for violation of any published policy and/or unruly behavior toward other guests.
+Management retains the right to 1) relocate a guest for any reason; 2) access a guest unit at any time in case of emergencies or other situations as deemed necessary; and 3) require any guest to leave the premises immediately for violation of any published policy and/or unruly behavior toward other guests.

 Each condominium unit has an assigned parking space adjacent to or opposite the condominium buildings.
 All parking spaces are covered and numbered.
 We ask that you please be considerate of other guests and park ONLY in the designated space for your unit.